DeepDoge/dweb-forum/README.md

 ![](https://bafybeib7nnvsb6xn5xaqmic75ud6efvdxuct77zl254e3wbkj2xxzgklku.ipfs.infura-ipfs.io)

 I was using event logs to store posts before, but decided its not the right way.
 Even thought it was spending less GAS

-# TODO
-- Also in the final product there will be a settings page to change, add readonly json rpc providers.
-So users can choose to use different providers or their own local node etc.
-- IMPORTANT, client side AI with TensorFlow.js or similar, that classifys images. maybe text later too.
-And blur the nsfw content based on the user configuration.